enuance/CommitPrefix/README.md

 Prefixes can be re-assigned or deleted at any time.
 Additionally, this is a git repository specific tool, meaning that stored prefixes are specific to the repository you're in.

+CommitPrefix has been verified to work both from the command line as well as with GUI based Git Clients like Tower.

 The actions that can be done are:

 * Store an arbitrary number of commit prefixes